Charlie Blackmon Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9 to lead MLB.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have a 4.59 team ERA that ranks 22nd among all league pitching staffs.
+- The White Sox have a 4.67 team ERA that ranks 25th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (166 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (169 total, 1.4 per game).

+- Scholtens (1-5 with a 3.20 ERA and 40 strikeouts in 56 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- In his most recent appearance on Saturday, the righty went 4 1/3 innings against the Milwaukee Brewers, allowing four earned runs while surrendering five hits.
+- The righty last appeared on Saturday against the Milwaukee Brewers, when he tossed 6 1/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.